-A linear gauge is characterized by a linear scale which can be horizontal or vertical in orientation.
+A linear gauge is characterized by a scale drawn as a straight line with either a horizontal or vertical orientation.

 A pie gauge is a variation on a radial gauge that displays a metric as a percentage of the length of a circular scale, like a pie or donut chart with a single slice.